 A great way to interact with those observing Hanukkah is to visit a public menorah and watch the nightly lighting of the towering structures.
 Each night sees one more candle lit until all eight candles are burning by the end of the festival.
-Big cities stand their menorahs outside important buildings and in open spaces for everyone to appreciate — London’s annual ceremony in Trafalgar Square is lit by the London Mayor and attracts thousands of residents.
+Big cities stand their menorahs outside important buildings and in open spaces for everyone to appreciate — the mayor of London helps light the giant menorah in London’s Trafalgar Square, an annual ceremony which attracts thousands of residents.

-It is New York, however, who boasts the world’s largest menorah.
-At 32-foot high (almost ten meters), 4,000 lbs (1,814 kg), and made of gold, the menorah is a must-see for expats lucky enough to find themselves in the city that never sleeps!
+It is New York, however, that boasts the world’s largest menorah.
+With a height of 32 feet (almost ten meters) and a weight of 4,000 lbs (1,814 kg), the menorah is a must-see for expats lucky enough to find themselves in the city that never sleeps!
 Previous creative menorahs include: an underwater structure in Atlanta, Georgia; a laser beam projection of a menorah in Tel Aviv; and a menorah made entirely from sea shells in South Beach, Miami, Florida.

 Head out and see whether your city has a public lighting ceremony!